 Additionally, the Conner Prairie Store (inside gift shop) has some cute toys and gifts for you to peruse.
 I was surprised to see that many of their gifts are very reasonably priced, so I would recommend checking them out for sure.

-Conner Prairie has some other options for Santa-related fun this season, so I wanted to be sure and mention these.
-Just click on the links below to find out more on their site:
+Conner Prairie has another other options for Santa-related fun this season, so I wanted to be sure and mention their Breakfast with Santa event.

 We had so much fun at A Merry Prairie Holiday!
 There is lots to do and see, and there are so many lights!
 We really think it’s a great way to spend an evening at Christmastime.
 We hope you’ll go and enjoy the prairie, too.